Spicy Pumpkin Carrot Soup

 This post may contain affiliate links.
 Please read my disclosure policy for more details.

-Serve it with crusty panini bread, toasted focaccia, or add some croutons like I did for these photos.
-It’s good that you will make it over and over again.
+Serve it with crusty croutons, focaccia, or crostini for a delicious textural contrast.
+It’s so good that you will make it over and over again.

 • Pumpkin or butternut squash